kevrowe/car-collision-detect/README.md

 ## TODO

-- Detect initial collision with cars starting in same location
-- Add debug visualisation
+- Add debug option which outputs a grid visualisation
-- Validate field size input
 - End to End testing

 ## Assumptions

-- Cars can start at the same location and immediately collide
 - Cars are considered collided when they both occupy the same cell on the field
+- Cars can share the same name
+- Cars cannot start in the same locations